ecliptik/ecliptik.github.io/_posts/2021-03-19-CHIP-Vaporwave.md

 Keyboard controls for mplayer will work on the C.H.I.P. keyboard, with `q` to quit and arrow keys to browse the video.

+## Notes

 Overall resource usage isn't bad, about 25% CPU when playing the video back with just a slight audio glitch now and then.
+If CPU gets stressed, audio and playback will glitch even more.
+There are ways to tune mplayer to perform better on lower end systems like the C.H.I.P., but I won't go into detail here as there are many guides out there.

+Depending on the video, the `mp4` output format may not work and give a `ERROR:   Stream #1:0 -> #0:1 (copy)` when trying to merge video+audio, using `mkv` for the output format is a workaround.